-Beacons of Hope around the world are already moving forward with these integrated and systemic strategies and need to be strengthened and supported in significant ways to accelerate their positive impacts.
+The Beacons of Hope we documented from around the world are already moving forward with these integrated and systemic strategies and need to be strengthened and supported in significant ways to accelerate their positive impacts.

 Take for example, Climate Resilient Zero Budget Natural Farming, a government-backed, chemical-free program in Andhra Pradesh, India, that promotes food resilience through traditional farming and agroecological practices.
 Knowledge and skills are shared through farmer-to-farmer mentoring, with plans to scale from 180,000 farmers today to six million by 2024.
 Another example is Community Markets for Conservation (COMACO), which promotes income generation, biodiversity conservation, and food security in Zambia by training poachers to become farmers and stewards of the land.
 Training farmers in agroecological approaches helps generate an alternative income and livelihood to the (illegal) hunting of wildlife.